 - Always choose to be charged in local currency (Albanian lek).
 Otherwise, you will receive a non-favorable exchange rate when taking out cash from ATMs or pay with a card.
 It can differ up to 5-20 Euro if you don’t choose to be charged in the local currency.

-- Use a debit or credit card without ATM fees, such as the Revolut card
+- Use a debit or credit card without ATM fees

 - Never use a Euronet ATM.